 Like any other Indian post office, this one also offers savings account service to local farmers and villagers.

 Sending a post from this enigmatic post office costs 25 rupees.
-Traveling all the way from Delhi to this village snuggled between the towering brown mountains feels like a pilgrimage, an ode to the mammoth of a network that is The Indian Post (with 155,015 post offices).
+Traveling from Delhi to this village snuggled between the towering brown mountains feels like a pilgrimage, an ode to the mammoth of a network that is The Indian Post (with 155,015 post offices).

 A deep-rooted culture and truly organic lifestyle is the soul of any village in Spiti valley.
-Proximity to Tibet, the influx of Tibetan Buddhists and the remote location has helped in inculcating and preserving the purity of Spitian culture.
+Proximity to Tibet, the influx of Tibetan Buddhists, and the remote location has helped in teaching and preserving the purity of Spitian culture.

-Like other villages in the valley, Hikkim too has a monastery which is located at the far end of the village.
-You may not find this monastery anything out of the ordinary if you have already been to Ki, Tabo or other ancient monasteries in the region.
+Like other villages in the valley, Hikkim too has a monastery which lies at the far end of the village.
+You may not find this monastery anything out of the ordinary if you have already been to Ki, Tabo, or other ancient monasteries in the region.
 However, it is worth a visit if you are here to explore Hikkim and understand more about its people and their faith.